My Drug Hell: Career

 The band recently released their third album entitled The Good Times Are All Gone as well as a four language EP, Spider's Web.
 Following the departure of Sebastian Kellig and David Preston in early 2017, Briffa put together a new line-up featuring Harry Stam on bass and Steve Jones on drums.

 Tim Briffa has recently released a solo album of songs originally written while a schoolboy entitled I Was A Teenage Pop Star as well as a spoof radio show 'Clive Snippett presents 'The Story of The Casual Ties for Radio Midhurst 1379.4FM' and an accompanying album (co-written with John Hodgson) entitled 'World of The Casual Ties – Singles 1966–87'.

+After releasing a series of tracks attacking and satirising Govt policy during the lockdowns including Livin’ La Vida Lockdown and a rewrite of John Lennon’s Gimme Some Truth, Briffa was described by Australia’s Freethenation Music as “one of the few British musos to be vocal in his support of freedom of choice and to publicly stand against mandates.”The video for Year of the Rat (I Will Not Comply) was also called “awesome” by Dr Jay Battacharya - founder of The Great Barrington Declaration and current director of America’s National Institute of Health (NIH).

-Briffa is also the author of How To Pick Up Girls - A Play which had a two week run at the Etcetera Theatre in Camden in 2006, a spoken word show entitled I F*cked Nicola Kidman’s Arse Double (performed at the Maverick Theatre in Soho in 2019) and a recently published collection of essays entitled Some of My Best Friends Are Goths.
+Briffa is also the author of How To Pick Up Girls - A Play which had a two-week run at the Etcetera Theatre in Camden in 2006, a spoken word show entitled I F*cked Nicola Kidman's Arse Double (performed at the Maverick Theatre in Soho in 2019) and a recently published collection of essays entitled Some of My Best Friends Are Goths.